 \subsubsection{The modified Helmholtz equation}

 Denote by $u_{i,j}$ the numerical approximation of $u(x_i,y_j)$.
 A standard second-order five-point central difference scheme for the modified Helmholtz equation is given by

 A grid node $(x_i, y_j)$ is called an irregular node if at least one of the stencil nodes is on the other side of the interface.
 Clearly, irregular nodes are always in the vicinity of $\Gamma$.
-Since the solution has certain jumps on the interface $\Gamma$, the local truncation error at an irregular node is on the order of $\mathcal{O}(h^{-2})$ and is too large to achieve an accurate approximation.
-To show this, we assume at an irregular node $(x_i,y_j)\in\Omega^+$, a stencil node $(x_{i+1},y_j)\in\Omega^-$ is on the different side of $\Gamma$ and other stencil nodes are all in $\Omega^+$.
-Suppose the interface $\Gamma$ intersects the grid lines segment between $(x_i,y_j)$ and $(x_{i+1},y_j)$ at $(\xi, y_j)$.
+Since the solution has certain jumps across the interface $\Gamma$, the local truncation error at an irregular node is of order $\mathcal{O}(h^{-2})$ and is too large to achieve an accurate approximation.
+To show this, we assume that at an irregular node $(x_i,y_j)\in\Omega^+$, a stencil node $(x_{i+1},y_j)\in\Omega^-$ is on the other side of $\Gamma$ and that the other stencil nodes are all in $\Omega^+$.
+Suppose the interface $\Gamma$ intersects the grid line segment between $(x_i,y_j)$ and $(x_{i+1},y_j)$ at $(\xi, y_j)$.
 By Taylor expansion, the local truncation error at $(x_i,y_j)$ is given by

-To avoid the large local truncation error, one can use the leading term as a correction term to the right-hand side of \eqref{eqn:fp-fdm}.
-It gives the corrected scheme
+To avoid the large local truncation error, one can adopt the leading term as a correction term to the right-hand side of \eqref{eqn:fp-fdm}.
+This gives the corrected scheme

 The resulting local truncation error becomes $\mathcal{O}(h)$.
-Here, the correction term $C_{i,j}$ is from the contribution of the intersection point $(\xi, y_j)$ and is a linear combination of jump values $[u]$, $[u_x]$, and$[u_{yy}]$, which are known before solving the interface problem, see \ref{sec:app1}.
+Here, the correction term $C_{i,j}$ comes from the contribution of the intersection point $(\xi, y_j)$ and is a linear combination of the jump values $[u]$, $[u_x]$, and $[u_{yy}]$, which are known before solving the interface problem; see \ref{sec:app1}.
 Similarly, one can derive correction terms for different intersection patterns by Taylor expansions.
 Evidently, $C_{i,j}$ is non-zero only at irregular nodes and is always a linear combination of the jump values $[u],[u_x],[u_y],\cdots$.

-Since irregular nodes are near the interface $\Gamma$, which has co-dimension one, the overall accuracy can still be second-order \cite{Beale2006}.
-The correction terms only appear on the right-hand side and the coefficient matrix is not altered, FFT-based fast Poisson solvers can be applied to solve the resulting linear system efficiently.
+Since irregular nodes are near the interface $\Gamma$, which is a co-dimension one object, the overall accuracy can still be second-order \cite{Beale2006}.
+Since correction terms only appear on the right-hand side, the coefficient matrix is not altered and FFT-based fast Poisson solvers can be applied to solve the resulting linear system efficiently.